-The “LDR” in the name stands for “long-distance rifle,” and that’s exactly what the Traditions Vortek Strikerfire muzzleloader is.
+The "LDR" in the name stands for "long-distance rifle," and that's exactly what the Traditions Vortek Strikerfire muzzleloader is.
 Just as the name suggests, the Vortek Strikerfire LDR uses an internal striker instead of an external hammer to strike the primer.
-This results in a faster lock time (the amount of time between sear release and the firing pin striking the primer), and allows for the scope to be mounted closer to the bore.
+This results in a faster lock time (the amount of time between sear release and the firing pin striking the primer), and allows for the muzzleloader scope to be mounted closer to the bore.

 Combine these features with a highly regarded match-grade trigger and a high-quality, 30-inch barrel, and you have a great long-range muzzleloader that's easy to shoot.

 Remington took a giant leap in front of the competition when they designed the Model 700 Ultimate Muzzleloader.
 Built on a standard Model 700 action, it uses a primed centerfire magnum rifle casing instead of a 209 primer or musket cap.
 Since it produces such a hot spark, the muzzleloader can safely fire loads containing up to 200 grains of powder (50 grains more than most other muzzleloaders).